mazOnGitHub/discord-mica/README.md

 # Four different styles

-Slate - A Complete Grey/Black color sceme with normal Branding Colors \n Warm - A Red/Orange/Purple Gradient with a Pinkish Accent \n Cold - A less Green-ish Blue theme with a Blue Accent \n Yard - A Green Gradient with Green Accent \n
+Slate - A Complete Grey/Black color sceme with normal Branding Colors <br/>
+Warm - A Red/Orange/Purple Gradient with a Pinkish Accent <br/>
+Cold - A less Green-ish Blue theme with a Blue Accent <br/>
+Yard - A Green Gradient with Green Accent <br/>